-Nadia Rose's 'Skwod' used to ward off fascists in Croydon
+Nadia Rose's 'Skwod' used to ward off fascists in London

 ‘What better to intimidate the fash than with a black female rapper from Croydon?’